The Champ Among All Siloxane or Silane Sealers

-Ion-Bond’s unique mixture of nano-chemicals makes it able to be absorbed deeper, even into high-strength concrete.
-It reacts and forms a strong bond within the microscopic pores of the concrete.
-Creating a sub-surface, elastomeric waterproofing barrier.
+Ion-Bond’s unique mixture of nano-chemicals enables it to be absorbed deeper, even into high-strength concrete.
+It reacts and forms a strong bond within the microscopic pores of the concrete, creating a sub-surface, elastomeric waterproofing barrier.
 It is like injecting “liquid silicone caulk” into the pores of concrete!

 Outdoor Concrete – Ion-Bond Armor will outperform similar class sealers because of its ability to penetrate deeper.
-When used outdoors, it is hidden from UV-rays that break down soft acrylic topical sealers.
+When used outdoors, it is hidden from UV rays that break down soft acrylic topical sealers.
 Similar water-repellent sealers marketed as “water beaders” penetrate minimally below the surface (it is why they are able to bead water).
 Beading water is not a direct indicator that a sealer is working, but more a visual marketing ploy by companies to influence a purchase.
-Common silane and siloxane will bead water initially (1-3 years), but are more susceptible to wear and will not last as long as you are led on to believe.
+Common silane and siloxane will bead water initially (1-3 years), but are more susceptible to wear and will not last as long as you are led to believe.

 Ion-Bond’s elastomeric membrane may not always bead water, but protects just the same by repelling and shedding water, chemical spills, engine fluids, and protecting against chloride absorption.
-Using Ion-Bond will improve maintenance, cleaning, and save money in cold climate applications by decreasing the use of deicing chemicals and salts.
+Using Ion-Bond will improve maintenance, and cleaning, and save money in cold climate applications by decreasing the use of deicing chemicals and salts.
 It will seal concrete against deep water penetration, dramatically improving drying times, and protecting concrete against freeze-thaw damage.
 It is inherently slip-resistant making it a good choice for commercial applications, high-vehicular, and foot traffic areas.

 Indoor Concrete – Waterproofs concrete by decreasing the infiltration of water vapor and capillary water seepage for slab-on-grade concrete, basement, and crawlspaces.
 Unlike topical urethane sealants, it does not trap water vapor and allows the concrete to “breath”.
 Ion-Bond is a paintable sealer and is used to increase the longevity and performance of adhesives and concrete paints.
 It is used to waterproof “hard to seal concrete” such as “rat slabs” (< 2″ thick concrete slabs) and hollow-core cinder blocks (thin walls).

 - Waterproofs – Indoor/Outdoor Concrete, Brick, Porous Masonry.